-- Abdominal aortic aneurysm screening (one time only for males ages 65 - 75 who have ever smoked) - Aspirin for the prevention of heart disease and colorectal cancer when prescribed by a health care provider - Colorectal cancer screening, including colonoscopy, CT colonography and generic test prep kits, sigmoidoscopy and fecal occult blood test (i.e., Cologuard, ages 45-75) - Hepatitis C testing (for adults ages 18-79) - Lung cancer screening for adults ages 50 to 80 who have a 20 pack per year smoking history and currently smoke or have guit within the past 15 years - Screening (by asking questions, not testing biological specimens) for unhealthy drug use.
-Screening should be implemented when services for accurate diagnosis, effective treatment and appropriate care can be offered or referred.
+- Abdominal aortic aneurysm screening (one time only for males ages 65 - 75 who have ever smoked) - Colorectal cancer screening, including a colonoscopy and a follow-up colonoscopy when abnormal findings are detected, CT colonography and generic test prep kits, sigmoidoscopy and fecal occult blood test (i.e., Cologuard, ages 45-75) - Hepatitis C screening, ages 18-79 - Lung cancer screening for adults ages 50 to 80 who have a 20 pack per year smoking history and currently smoke or have quit within the past 15 years - Screening (by asking questions, not testing biological specimens) for unhealthy drug use.
+Screening should be implemented when services for accurate diagnosis, effective treatment and appropriate care can be offered or referred. - Statins Statin use for the primary prevention of cardiovascular disease for

-- Statins Statin use for the primary prevention of cardiovascular disease for at risk adults between aged 40 and 75. - Tuberculosis screening for adults at increased risk
+- high-risk adults between aged 40 and 75. - Tuberculosis screening for adults at increased risk